segmentio/segment-docs/src/connections/sources/catalog/libraries/server/http-api/index.md

 ## Rate limits

-Segment recommends you to not exceed 20,000 requests per second with the HTTP API.
+For each workspace, Segment recommends you to not exceed 20,000 requests per second with the HTTP API.
+If you exceed this, Segment reserves the right to queue any additional events and process those at a rate that doesn't exceed the limit.
 For [`batch` requests](#batch), there's a limit of 500 KB per request.

 > warning "Engage rate limit"
 > Engage has a limit of 1,000 events per second for inbound data.
 Visit the [Engage Default Limits documentation](/docs/engage/product-limits/) to learn more.